brentd09/PSCourseScripts/Advanced/JEA/README.md

 Show the JEA Helper Tool v2

 ## JEA Permissions
-When using JEA ordinary users that have been givien the access to commands can use these commands as if they were administrators.
-For example a normal user 'BOB' if given the rights to use Set-ADUser can user that command to change user's details.<br>
+When using JEA ordinary users that have been givien the access through JEA to commands, can use these commands as if they were administrators.
+For example a normal user 'BOB' (if given the rights to use Set-ADUser) can use that command to change user's details as if they were an administrator without needing to add this user to the administrators group.<br>
 <strong>So be careful which commands someone is given</strong>

 <BR>